 The deck is also a nice size for a sitting area.

-Basic deck frame plans
+Basic building a deck plans

 The above photo shows how the deck was basically built.
 Here’s hoping if you too need a simple platform for either a hot tub or sitting area, this can work for you.